RaveJS/rave/README.md

 *Rave Extension* packages to apply your favorite build, deploy, and testing patterns.

-RaveJS encourages good architectural practices, simplifies migration to ES6, and integrates with *anything*.

 ## Why should I use RaveJS?

 -	Less machinery, configuration, and maintenance